bearerlab/memri-ela-vs-std/03_spm_segmentation/README.md

 # Segmentation of Statistical Maps of MEMRI Signal Intensities and Calculation of Fractional Volumes

 ## Overview
 This section contains scripts for segmenting MEMRI images, including mask generation and application, segment-wise statistical summaries (voxel counts), compilation of data, and graphing column graphs.
 Note that the feeder scripts are used throughout to organize subroutines.

+This version of our _InVivo_ Atlas segmentation utilizes FSL functions (fslmaths and fslstats).
+These scripts wrap FSL, bash, and Python in a way to mask the atlas; parse, mask and summarize SPM images; and compile output data for R analysis.

 **Associated Figures/Tables:**
 - Figure 5-6 (Fractional Activation Volumes and Fractional Difference Volumes)